 Your kid may have SDB or OSA if they show some of the following symptoms: snoring, restless sleep, excessive sleepiness, teeth grinding and jaw clenching, migraines, bedwetting and irritability.
 If any of these symptoms sound familiar, researchers suggest visiting a pediatric ENT, sleep specialist, dentist or myofunctional therapist.

 Infants with tongue-tie or who have latching problems during breastfeeding might be at risk for developing SDB or OSA, as well as children who have speech delays, White says.

 "Once we identify sleep apnea, treatment is usually very effective.
 The challenge is catching it early enough," White explains.
 "The early years are critical for brain development, so it's essential that this condition is on our radar."

-Back in October mom Melody Yazdani went viral when she shared a “red flag” picture of her son on Facebook to warn parents on “mouth breathing” during sleep.
-After years of struggle with her son at school and multiple tests for ADHD, one trip to the dentist triggered a wealth of information on the boy’s issues.
+Mom Melody Yazdani went viral when she shared a “red flag” picture of her son on Facebook to warn parents about “mouth breathing” during sleep.
+After years of struggling with her son's behavior at school and multiple tests for ADHD, one trip to the dentist triggered a wealth of information on the boy’s issues.
 Her son was soon diagnosed with sleep apnea, and receiving the proper treatment has made all the difference for the family.